-13 Complaints
+14 Complaints

-If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Headteacher in accordance with the School's complaints policy.
-If the concern relates to an exclusion, the statutory procedure set out in the exclusions guidance will be followed.
+If parents have any concerns or complaints over the application or implementation of this policy they should raise their concerns with a staff member or the Head Teacher in accordance with the School's complaints policy.
+If the concern relates to a suspension or exclusion, the statutory procedure set out in the exclusions guidance will be followed.

-Annex

-1. Rights and Responsibilities
+Annex 1.
+Rights and Responsibilities of Pupils and School Rules

-Rights Responsibilities To feel safe both in and out of the classroom Have regard for your own safety and that of others and care for school equipment/ resources/ environment To learn, free from the disruption of others Be prepared to engage in class and be involved with learning Be valued and have good work recognised and rewarded Accept and learn from any sanctions that you receive To receive help and support where requested Follow staff instructions and seek help when needed To be listened to and respected Respect yourself, other people and their belongings To be treated fairly Be self-disciplined and follow the school expectations set out below To be treated as an individual Inform a member of staff when this policy has been breached by yourself or another pupil
+Rights Responsibilities To feel safe both in and out of the classroom Have regard for your own safety and that of others and care for school equipment/ resources/ environment To learn, free from the disruption of others Be prepared to engage in class and be involved with learning Be valued and have good work recognised and rewarded Accept and learn from any sanctions that you receive To receive help and support where requested Follow staff instructions and seek help when needed To be listened to and respected Respect yourself, other people and their belongings To be treated fairly Be self-disciplined and follow the school rules set out below To be treated as an individual Inform a member of staff when this policy has been breached by yourself or another pupil

-2.School Expectations
+2. School Expectations